sidestep/mips-sim/README.md

 # mips-sim
-A MIPS-simulator partially implementing the MIPS instruction set.
+A MIPS-simulator implementing a very small subset of the MIPS instruction set.

 Comes with a swing GUI